 Keqiao – textile production area

 Along with Guangzhou, Keqiao in the Zhejiang province is also a crucial area of China’s textile production.
-Over a quarter of textiles’ global manufacture is sold in numerous wholesale centres in the city.
-In addition, Keqiao is located on the New Silk Road and is a worldwide centre of textiles distribution.
+Over a quarter of textiles’ global manufacture is sold in numerous wholesale centers in the city.
+In addition, Keqiao is located on the New Silk Road and is a worldwide center of textiles distribution.

 Import of clothing from China to the EU – customs rates